Music at Eton

 It is most helpful to be informed in advance of any days or times when a boy will not be available for audition.
 Letters confirming the date and time of the audition will be sent to parents before 24 December 2021.

-A Music Scholarship and the Music Exhibition with a place entitle the award winner to a conditional place in the school.
+Candidates who are successfully awarded a full Music Scholarship or the one Music Exhibition with a place are entitled to a conditional offer of a place in the school.
 Candidates must still pass the Common Entrance Examination for Public Schools (or do at least reasonably well in our King’s Scholarship examination) before any music award can be confirmed.
 Boys at a state school do not take Common Entrance but must pass the Eton Entrance Exam based on the National Curriculum.
 If a boy should win a place at Eton College through the Music award process, a house will be allocated to him after discussion between the Director of Admissions and the Director of Music.

 Boys normally come to Eton in the September after their 13th birthday.
 There is some flexibility for boys with an August or September birthday to come to Eton when they have just turned 14.